Painting: Tribute to St:St:Blicher (1782-1848):

 Men blive må jeg for Kost og Ly

 Gud véd, måske det er sidste Gang

 Mig bæres for, som ret snart i kvæld

 at Gitterværket vil briste;

 måske det bliver det sidste.

-PS: The text mentions the word "Gud", which translates to "God" with a capital G. That is, the Christian god.
+PS: The text mentions the word "Gud", which translates to "God" with a capital G. That is, the (Protestant-) Christian main/single deity ("God").
 St:St:Blicher was an ordained priest and the words are his.
-I have selected that verse because the word in question is part of the expression "Guds Natur" (EN: "God's Nature"), which is a well known, albeit dated, Danish figure of speech meaning nature (as in "our physical surroundings" or, "that which is not made by humans"), and elevating said nature to a level above the human realm.
+I have selected that verse because the word in question is part of the expression "Guds Natur" (EN: "God's Nature"), which is a well known, albeit dated, Danish figure of speech meaning, basically, "nature" (as in "our physical surroundings" or, "that which is not made by humans"), and elevating said nature to a level above the human realm.
 As such the expression bears significant meaning to Christians and others alike, even if non-Christians may have no particular relation to the "God" concept.

 Comments are currently disabled.